How to Grow, Care and Propagate Crassula elegans (Elegant Crassula)

 Temperature and Humidity

-Crassula elegans prefers an average warmth between 15-240C during the growing season and a minimum of 100C in the cold season.
+Crassula elegans prefers an average warmth of 15-240C during the growing season and a minimum of 100C in the cold season.
 Keep it away from frost and cold drafts like windy doors and windows as they can result in death of the plant.

 Fertilizer

-Do not feed Elegant Crassula in the cold season as growth is reduced and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Crassula elegans is a light feeder, therefore, feed it monthly during the growing season with a cactus and succulents fertilizer to promote lush growth.
+Do not feed in the cold season as growth is reduced and feeding at this time can cause fertilizer burn and eventual death of the plant.

 Potting Mix

 The best soil for Crassula elegans should be coarse, low in organic matter and one that drains easily to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out easily.
+Cactus and succulents soils are good for the plant.

 Repotting